 1. A Healthy Routine

-When it comes to protecting your mental health, it’s important to have a solid routine.
+When it comes to protecting your mental health, it's important to have a solid routine.
 Without healthy structure, it can be easy to lose motivation or to feel stressed out by constant decision-making.
 Building a routine makes life a little less unpredictable.
-This help by reducing your stress and therefore bolstering your mental health.
+This helps by reducing your stress and therefore bolstering your mental health.
 One of the mental health benefits of cooking is that it forms part of a healthy routine.

 Cooking regularly, besides yielding tasty results, forces you to get organised.
 Once you get into the habit of home cooking, you will be able to keep track of the ingredients you have in the house.
 You will naturally build up a routine of planning your meals according to the ingredients you have, and stocking up at the shops when you need more.